amillerman01/GitHub-Tutorial/README.md

 Committing your changes only updates the local copy of your repository.
 It does not update the code on GitHub's servers.
 In order for your committed changes to be added to GitHub's servers, you must push the changes.

+For more info, see the official documentation from GitHub on how to make a commit using GitHub Desktop [here](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/creating-your-first-repository-using-github-desktop#part-5-making-committing-and-pushing-changes) and [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project).

 ## 1.7.
 Fetch, push and pull

 Since there are two copies of the repository that you're interacting with (the local copy and the remote copy on github.com), you need to make sure that your local updates are making it to the remote server, and you also need to make sure that you are receiving the updates from the remote server to your local copy of the repository.
 That's where fetch, push and pull come in.